3-Round-Stones/callimachus/README.txt

 you need to change your Callimachus configuration.
 You may also re-run the installer to change the password for the initial user.

-Execute the installer by running its JAR file:
+Execute the installer by running the Callimachus-Setup.exe on windows or Calilmachus-Setup.run on Mac and Linux.
-[[
-$ java -jar callimachus-setup-<version>.jar
-]]

-For headless installations on a Linux server, you can run the installer in console mode.
-You must redirect STDERR to a file to ensure that error messages do not interfere with the display:
-[[
-java -jar callimachus-setup-<version>.jar -console 2> install.log
-]]

-Once Callimachus is installed, you can start the server by executing the callimachus-start script located in the bin/ directory.
+Once Callimachus is installed, you can start the server (if not already running) by executing the callimachus-start script located in the bin/ directory.

 On Mac and Linux run:
- $ sh bin/callimachus-start.sh
+ $ bin/callimachus-start.sh

 On Windows run:
  # bin/callimachus-start.bat